QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 Therefore you can use the Tool to quickly fix this up;
 1. Start with only one door.
 Delete the sub-door if it exists.
 Setup stack up actors and clear points as usual for Door A. Stack up actors should be moved to the sides of the threshold for the side with the sub-door.
-	> The Stack-Up Actors' `Door` variable can remain pointed at Door A for every side.
+	> The Stack-Up Actors' `Door Spawner` variable can remain pointed at Door A for every side.
 	{: .prompt-info }
 2. Duplicate Door A and rotate/offset the new Door B as needed.
-3. Set the `Drive Sub Door` references and `Main Sub Door` variables on door A and B.
+3. Set the `Sub Door Spawner` references and `Main Sub Door` variables on door A and B.
 	> **Don't forget** to untick `Main Sub Door` on door B if it was enabled for door A when you duplicated it!
 	{: .prompt-danger }
 4. For the new door B, be sure to set the new correct `Front Threat` and `Back Threat` and run the `Sync Threat Awareness` Tool function at some point.